OrangeHRM

-OrangeHRM Inc. is a HR software company based in Secaucus, New Jersey, best known for its Human resource management system.
-OrangeHRM was founded by Sujee Saparamadu in 2005.
-OrangeHRM offers starter and advanced version for its clients.
+OrangeHRM Inc. is a HR software company based in Secaucus, New Jersey which develops a human resource management system.
+OrangeHRM offers an open source starter version and a paid version.
+The company was founded by Sujee Saparamadu in 2005.

 History

 Founder and CEO of OrangeHRM Sujee Saparamadu, started OrangeHRM in 2005 with four employees.
-OrangeHRM 1.0 was a free and open source version released to Soureforge in March 2006.
+OrangeHRM 1.0 was a free and open source version released to SourceForge in March 2006.
 1.0 comprised features such as employee information management, employee self-service, and reporting.

 In 2010 OrangeHRM received a Series A investment from principal investors Larry Stefonic and David Axmark.
-David Axmark.
 David Axmark is also a co-founder of MySQL AB and a developer of the free database server, MySQL, is on the board of directors.